Women in Myanmar: Traditional dress & protest

 The htamein (ထဘီ /my/) is one of the traditional dresses of Burmese women.
 This skirtcloth or lower body wrapper was worn by women during the Konbaung dynasty (1752–1855) as a wrap-around skirt, or sometimes as a folded clothing material placed "tightly across the abdomen slightly left center of the waist".
 In comparison, Burmese men wore the traditional lower garment known as the pahso (ပုဆိုး /my/).

 Superstitions have been tied to Myanmar women and their menstrual materials being directly linked to completely diminish the strength of their strength [spiritual energy] that troops had during battles.
 While in enemy territory, Myanmar women went against this superstition and were "threatened by tear gas and bullets" while actively placing used menstrual material in the protesting streets.

+Pro-democracy activist and feminist Ying Lao has called out the pro-democracy movement in Myanmar for its exlusion of women and male-dominance.
+She criticized all-male pro-democracy panels, referring to them as "manels".